-If the access of the Seller with Collateral to clearing services is discontinued, the Clearing House shall, if there are no unfulfilled liabilities eligible for clearing, provide an order to the Settlement Organization to transfer the Individual Clearing Margin from the Clearing Bank Account to the Trading Bank Account of the Seller with Collateral, and give consent to the debit of cash funds from the Trading Bank Account.
+If the access of the Seller with Collateral to clearing services is discontinued, the Clearing House shall, during a Clearing Session, if there are no unsettled liabilities eligible for clearing, provide an order to the Settlement Organization to transfer the Individual Clearing Margin from the Clearing Bank Account to the Trading Bank Account of the Seller with Collateral, and give consent to the debit of cash funds from the Trading Bank Account.

 Upon completion of each Clearing Session, the Clearing House shall prepare a summary list of cash liabilities containing information on the Clearing Participants’ liabilities and claims, on the basis of which cash funds are to be debited from or credited to the relevant Trading Bank Accounts and Clearing Bank Accounts.

+Identification of Liabilities to be Satisfied Which are Included in a Clearing Pool

+Only liabilities the available cash funds for settlement of which are sufficient shall be included in a Clearing Pool.

+The sufficiency of available cash funds shall be checked for each trade on a first-in-first-out basis, subject to the settlement of liabilities already included in the Clearing Pool.

+If the cash funds available are insufficient, the sufficiency check shall be repeated until the check is performed for all liabilities, or until all liabilities fail the check.

 Verification of Accounts for Sufficiency of Cash Funds for Clearing of Clearing Participants' Trades on the Commodity Market

 Sufficiency of cash funds shall be verified by the Clearing House on the basis of: